 1. Consistent Image Sizes

 Slideshow quizzes (unlike Picture Box) can include any size images you want, but Slideshows with consistent image sizes are preferred.
 It’s a much less jarring experience for the user as they click through, and it helps the quiz feel more cohesive.
-If you must vary the shape of the image to varied sources, make sure that all of your images of a certain shape are the same size (Rectangles as 640×480 & squares at 480×480, for example)
+If you must adjust the shape of the image, make sure that all of your images of a certain shape are the same size.
+Rectangles should be 640×396 pixels, and squares should be 396×396 pixels, for example.

 2. Use Larger Images

-The maximum image size for a slideshow quiz is 640×480, but while you don’t have to max out the image size for every quiz, try to keep your images above 300×300.
-If your source images are much smaller, the important thing is to use Rule #1 and make sure they are a consistent size.
+The maximum image size for a slideshow quiz should be 640×396 pixels.
+Any bigger and the image may get cut off while playing the quiz.
+While you don’t have to max out the image size for every quiz, you should try to keep your images above 300×300 pixels.
+If your source images are much smaller, then remember to follow Rule #1 and make sure they are a consistent size.
+Make sure to double check your images to ensure that they do not display blurry or distorted.

 Animated GIFs can be fun, but they may be hard to find and they can vary wildly in size.
 You’ll want to size them down if you can, as you want to minimize the loading time as much as possible.
 Anything over 2MB is going to take too long to load for most users.